maryP-ok/exercise/torteRecipe.md

 *Maybe* smet***ana*** torte.

-Layered squares of [shortbread](##Shortbread-layers) and [sour cream/walnut filling](##Filling).
+Layered squares of [shortbread](#shortbread-layers) and [sour cream/walnut filling](#filling).
 Solid, rich.

-Although it can be eaten immediately after assembly, smetna torte should be refrigerated for a day.
-This changes the texture and makes it easy to cut into pieces, which should be cut into an inch or inch-and-a-half square.
+Although it can be eaten immediately after assembly, it's difficult to cut into squares.
+Smetna torte should be refrigerated for a day.
+This changes the texture (the shortbread loses its crunch) and makes it easy to cut into pieces, which should an inch or inch-and-a-half square.
 Smetna torte freezes well.

 ## Shortbread layers